An Agentic Approach to Metadata Reasoning: Experimental Evaluation

 \subsection{RQ2: Performance boost on downstream analytical tasks}

-To assess the impact of table selection on downstream analytical accuracy, we conducted an Text-to-SQL experiment across the five synthetic BIRD data lake environments.
-We compared SQL query execution accuracy using two distinct data selection inputs fed into a simple-prompt SQL generator powered by Gemini-3-Pro: (1) the top-10 ranked tables returned by vector search, and (2) the set of tables selected by the \name.
-Both configurations provided identical metadata signals to the SQL generator, including the same schemas, metadata, the natural language question, and supporting evidence.
-For the \name configuration, we further augmented the prompt with the output \emph{justification} logic.
+To assess the impact of table selection on downstream analytical accuracy, we conducted a Text-to-SQL evaluation across the five synthetic BIRD data lake environments.
+We compared SQL query execution accuracy using two distinct table selection inputs fed into a prompt-based SQL generator powered by Gemini-3-Pro: (1) the top-10 tables returned by vector search, and (2) the tables selected by \name.
+Both configurations provided identical metadata signals to the SQL generator, including table schemas, metadata descriptions, the natural language question, and supporting evidence.
+For the \name configuration, we also included the generated natural-language \emph{justification}.

-Our results indicate that using the tables produced from \name achieved an average execution accuracy of 71.28\%, outperforming the results with the top-10 retrieval set, which yielded an average accuracy of 56.38\%.
-The primary failure of the top-10 retrieved tables baseline is that it misses essential entities or attributes.
-This occurs because the over-retrieval of similar-looking duplicates and low-quality variants for a single target dimension crowds out other required data.
+As shown in Table~\ref{tab:text2sql_results_transposed}, using tables selected by \name achieves an average SQL execution accuracy of 71.28\%, outperforming the top-10 vector retrieval baseline which yields 56.38\%, representing a 14.90 percentage point improvement.
+This advantage is most pronounced in complex, multi-relational domains such as Card Games, where accuracy improves by 21.47 percentage points, and Student Club, where accuracy improves by 20.25 percentage points.

+This downstream boost stems from resolving two failure modes of ranking-based retrieval.
+First, standard vector search suffers from context dilution: because it retrieves clusters of similar-looking tables for a single entity, it displaces essential join tables and secondary dimension tables from the prompt.
+By providing a minimal, high-precision table set averaging 87.4\% precision on messy datasets, \name ensures complete schema coverage without irrelevant tables.
+Second, \name outputs a natural-language \emph{justification} alongside its table selection.
+By explicitly documenting join keys, filter predicates, and table roles, the justification acts as a semantic bridge that guides the Text-to-SQL generator to synthesize correct JOIN clauses.